techstep-team/techstep_takehome/README.md

 We realize that there are many ways to go about completing this assessment, please proceed with how you believe is the best way.
 Good commenting of code is welcomed and proper coding practices are a must.
 Even though you are not timed, this assessment should not take you more than 2-3 hours, but feel free to use utilize more time if needed.

+Some tools that might be helpful:
+- Ant Design or Bootsrap for components and layouts
+- Axios to make the backend call

 Once you have finished the assessment, push your code to the repo and create a pull request, and then it should be awaiting review.
 We are only going to be checking the commit of the pull request and nothing before that, so feel free to push your code as many times as needed and please only create one pull request.
 Once created, do not close it and reopen it again.